 How to Generate Pythagorean Triples?

-- The length of side a is determined by defining the difference between the squares of m and n that we can express as an equation, as a = m2 - n2
+- The length of side 'a' is determined by defining the difference between the squares of 'm' and 'n' which is expressed as a = m2 - n2

 a = 32 - 22